prmoreira23/prmoreira23.github.io/_posts/2018-06-12-data-structures-in-ruby.markdown

 categories: ruby data structures
 ---

 The human being has been inspired by nature to develop ideas for a long time.
 Data structures are no different.
 It is a way of organizing and storing observations that have been abstracted from their real world environment.
-For instance, a classroom could be represented as an array with the students' names, in the form of strings.
+For instance, a classroom of students could be represented as an array of names.
 A student could also be represented as an object with endowed attributes (what they look like) and behavior (what they do).

-Ruby gives us several collection types for us use.
-By far, the most popular ones are arrays and hashes.
-There are also: sets, tuples, structs, open structs and objects.
+Ruby gives us several collection types for us to use.
+Along with arrays and objects, there are also: hashes, sets, tuples, and structs.

-In the sections below we'll learn about each one of them.

 # Arrays
-Arrays can hold anything that inherits from Object.
-It is a collection separated by a comma that maintains order.
+Arrays can hold anything that inherits from the Object class.
+An array is a collection separated by commas to maintain order.

 {% highlight ruby %}
 # Ways to create an Array